d3vilh/raspberry-gateway/README.md

 # Usage

 ## Portainer

-Visit the Pi's IP address (*e.g. http://localhost:9000/ , change `localhost` to your Raspberry host ip/name*) it will ask to set new password during the first startup - save the password.
+Visit the Pi's IP address (*e.g. `http://localhost:9000/` , change `localhost` to your Raspberry host ip/name*) it will ask to set new password during the first startup - save the password.

 ## Pi-hole

-Visit the Pi's IP address (*e.g. http://localhost/ , change `localhost` to your Raspberry host ip/name*) the default password is `gagaZush` it is [preconfigured in](https://github.com/d3vilh/raspberry-gateway/blob/master/example.config.yml#L13) `config.yml` file in var `pihole_password`.
+Visit the Pi's IP address (*e.g. `http://localhost/` , change `localhost` to your Raspberry host ip/name*) the default password is `gagaZush` it is [preconfigured in](https://github.com/d3vilh/raspberry-gateway/blob/master/example.config.yml#L14) `config.yml` file in var `pihole_password`.
 Consider to change it before the installation as security must be secure.

+## qBittorrent
+To access qBittorrent Web-ui, visit the Pi's IP address (*e.g. `http://localhost:8090/` , change `localhost` to your Raspberry host ip/name*) with default credentials - `admin/adminadmin`, which **must** be changed via web interface on first login.
+All the downloaded files will be stored in the `~/qbittorrent/downloads` directory.

+## WireGuard
+To access WireGuard Web-ui, visit the Pi's IP address (*e.g. `http://localhost:5000/` , change `localhost` to your Raspberry host ip/name*) with default credentials - `admin/gagaZush`, it is [preconfigured in](https://github.com/d3vilh/raspberry-gateway/blob/master/example.config.yml#L39) `config.yml` file in var `wireguard_password`.
+Consider to change it before the installation as security must be secure.

 ## OpenVPN

-**OpenVPN WEB UI** can be accessed on own port (*e.g. http://localhost:8080 , change `localhost` to your Raspberry host ip/name*), the default user and password is `admin/gagaZush` preconfigured in `config.yml` which you supposed to [set in](https://github.com/d3vilh/raspberry-gateway/blob/master/example.config.yml#L18) `ovpnui_user` & `ovpnui_password` vars, just before the installation.
+**OpenVPN WEB UI** can be accessed on own port (*e.g. `http://localhost:8080` , change `localhost` to your Raspberry host ip/name*), the default user and password is `admin/gagaZush` preconfigured in `config.yml` which you supposed to [set in](https://github.com/d3vilh/raspberry-gateway/blob/master/example.config.yml#L25) `ovpnui_user` & `ovpnui_password` vars, just before the installation.

 The volume container will be inicialized by using the official OpenVPN `openvpn_openvpn` image with included scripts to automatically generate everything you need  on the first run:
  - Diffie-Hellman parameters